 New York isn’t the only state where proposed laws aimed at distracted pedestrians or bikers are in play.
 Oregon and California are considering bills aimed at increasing safety as well.

 Sometimes, though, no matter how safely you conduct yourself as a bicyclist or pedestrian, the negligence of a motor vehicle driver can injure you severely.
-If this has happened to you, or someone in your family, contact an experienced personal injury lawyer in your area.
+If this has happened to you, or someone in your family, contact an experienced Chicago personal injury lawyer.